jstedfast/MimeKit/README.md

 If you don't have the Xamarin products, you'll probably want to open the MimeKit.Net45.sln instead of MimeKit.sln.

-Once you've opened the appropriate MimeKit solution file in either Xamarin Studio or Visual Studio 2015 (the Community Edition of either will work), you can simply choose the Debug or Release build configuration and then build.
+Once you've opened the appropriate MimeKit solution file in either [Xamarin Studio](https://www.xamarin.com/download) or [Visual Studio 2015](https://beta.visualstudio.com/vs/community/), you can simply choose the Debug or Release build configuration and then build.

 Note: The Release build will generate the xml API documentation, but the Debug build will not.